FunkeCoder23/BattelleCTF/HeadlessHorseman/README.md

 in the `brom` function there's an input, and a function that sets a `notValid` flag based on the input. this flag gets set if the value is not equal to `0x44414544 = DAED`

-The text seems to hint at an overflow exploit, but unfortunately, ghidra didn't decompile the function names properly, so we don't see if the input is succeptible. worth a shot though.
+The text seems to hint at an overflow exploit, but unfortunately, ghidra didn't decompile the function names properly, so we don't see if the input is susceptible. worth a shot though.

 We give the expected 20 chars and append DEAD (endian-ness), and huzzah we have the output of